laher/goxc/README.md

 ### Now build your artifacts

-To build zipped binaries for your app:
+To build [g]zipped binaries for your app:

 	goxc path/to/app/folder